jingxianthong/Open-CV-traffic-Light-recognation/README.md

 ## version 1

-Testing one a single image to recognation traffic light
+Testing one single image to recognize traffic light

-problem:
+Problem:
-1. when there is not traffic light , it will find the most colour inside the image
+1. when there is no traffic light  it will find the most color inside the image
-2. if there are many traffic light inside the image, will force on the left side the traffic light as the final result
+2. if there are many traffic lights inside the image, focus on the left side of the traffic light as the final result

 ## version 2